hanopsnhw4/ESE-1-Assignment-1/README.md

 - Relevant Code:

     - The CSS in the style block adapts various elements like the task list, task view, and buttons to different screen sizes using media queries.

+### Known Issues and Future Enhancements

+Known Issues:
+1. No User Feedback on Successful Task Deletion:

+    - Issue: After deleting a task, there is no clear feedback to the user to indicate that the action was successful.

+    - Impact: Users may not know if the task was actually deleted unless they manually refresh the page or check the task list.

+2. Date Format Inconsistency:

+    - Issue: The date format for task due dates is not consistent across different pages.

+    - Impact: Users may get confused if dates are displayed differently on the task list and task details page.

+Future Enhancements:
+1. Deletion Confirmation Pop-up:

+    - Improvement: Introduce a pop-up modal asking the user to confirm the deletion of a task before proceeding.

+    - Benefit: Prevents accidental deletions and gives users a chance to reconsider before deleting a task.

+2. User Feedback on Successful Deletion:

+    - Improvement: Provide a message or redirect users to the index page with a success notification after a task is deleted.

+    - Benefit: Users will know their action has been successful and the task has been removed.

+3. Task Sorting by Due Date and Priority:

+    - Improvement: Implement sorting functionality to allow users to view tasks by due date or priority.

+    - Benefit: Users can better manage their tasks and focus on the most urgent ones first.

+### References
+Gen Ai tools such as Chat GPT were used to format the Read Me doc and tidy up parts of my code to make it all more readable and understandable